bobooo40/world_population/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

+* Instilling a strong team spirit
+* Recognizing the individuals who work hard will encourage them to keep up the great work
+* Showing empathy towards other community members
+* Gracefully accepting constructive criticism
+* Focusing on what is best for the community
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
-* Focusing on what is best for the community
-* Showing empathy towards other community members
+* Promoting trust in day-to-day interactions between community members, as well as between subordinates and supervisors

 Examples of unacceptable behavior by participants include:

+* Raising anxiety levels
+* Foucsing on frontal lobs instead of learning objectives
 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks